Research Vessels Overview

 Foreign vessels conduct a number of marine scientific research programmes in Irish waters each year.
 The Foreign Vessel Observer Scheme (FVOS) is a Marine Institute programme whereby Irish marine researchers can be placed on-board the vessels for the duration of the survey.
 Further information and summary details of the surveys are available here.

-The RV Celtic Explorer, RV Celtic Voyager and the ROV Holland I are available for charter.
+The RV Celtic Explorer and the ROV Holland I are available for charter.
 Contact details for the Research Vessel Operations team who are responsible for their management and scheduling are available here.

 P&O Maritime provide ship management, operation and maintenance services to the Marine Institute’s research fleet.
 Although an international company, the support services to the Marine Institute are provided locally from their Galway offices and workshop.

-Daily charter rates for the RV Celtic Explorer and RV Celtic Voyager are available here.
+Daily charter rates for the RV Celtic Explorer are available here.
 Commercial rates are available on request to the Research Vessel Operations team.